mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/PatternMatchingAndStateManagement.md

 In this case, we have 2 identifying components of the query.
 First, we use a string to represent that this query is for a list of friends, and secondly we use the `userId` to represent the user for whom we are fetching friends.

 The real power of splitting the path into an array of multiple components is that you can pattern match the query utilizing a prefix.
-For instance, you can get access to the `OperationStore`s for all user friend list queries on a `OperationClient` by checking if the path starts with `["user-friends"]`.
+For instance, you can get access to the `OperationStore`s for all user friend list queries on an `OperationClient` by checking if the path starts with `["user-friends"]`.

 ```swift
 OperationClient.stores(